+I don’t like to use my blog for rants, but I am angry.
+And if I’m being compassionate with myself, then my anger is just as valid as any other feeling.
+So I’m going to give myself permission to write about my anger.
 I was telling a friend recently about the presentation I gave at work on self-compassion, and he responded with hostility and disdain.
 I was not prepared for the attack.
 I understand that some people prefer the “suck it up” approach to pain and suffering, but why would it make him angry that I teach people how to be kind to themselves instead?

+‘Tis the season to be jolly.
+Unless you are prone to Seasonal Affective Disorder like me.
+Don’t get me wrong–I still love the holidays.
+But there’s a better than average chance that I’ll be depressed in the midst of them.
 Sometimes people ask me what the difference is between sadness and depression–especially if you have been depressed and are worried that you might be getting depressed again.
 In a previous post, I admitted that I don’t always know.
 It’s not like a pregnancy test that you can take and find out that you’re either depressed or “normal.”
 There are degrees of depression, and I have

+I have always considered myself a fairly open person, but maybe I’m really not.
+Blogging has made me realize how little I have shared of my suffering with others.
+Even friends and family.
+Even when they ask me how I’m doing.
 During the summer when I was depressed and my dad was depressed and I was contemplating ending my marriage, I was rushing to a tennis league match, barely able to suppress my tears.
 One of my players noticed and asked me how I was doing.
 I just said, “Oh, you know….”
 To which she replied, “No. I don’t know.”
 But I still didn’t say